star-cats/blinky-dome/Patterns/README.md

 ### The moods

+Two, both decided purely by whether bass is landing:

 - **AMBIENT** — no bass for `Amb Bts` beats (default 6).
 The floor is empty.
-- **BUILDING** — reachable only from AMBIENT, and only after 4s of both silence and settled state, when intensity has climbed by **Rise** over **Window** with both halves of that window contributing.
-That last part is what tells a riser from a track simply starting, which steps the intensity up in a single frame.
-- **DRIVING** — two consecutive high-confidence bass beats, from any state.
+- **DRIVING** — two consecutive high-confidence bass beats.

-A build that sets no new intensity peak for 10 seconds has stalled and falls back to AMBIENT.
-A build that resolves into a drive is a **drop**, and only that transition fires DropTracker.
+There was a third, BUILDING, that tried to recognise a riser from the shape of the intensity curve.
+It was dropped for being too fragile to hang a show on: telling a build from a track simply getting louder needs thresholds that hold for one song and not the next, and it guessed wrong at exactly the moments everyone was watching.
+Bass or no bass is a fact, so these two are worth trusting.

+Intensity is still measured, still smoothed, still published and still drives AmbientTracker.
+It just no longer decides anything.

 ### The charts